otahi/network_drawer/README.md

 ## Usage

-You can draw a network diagram with a JSON or YAML file with SVG format:
+You can draw a network diagram with a YAML or JSONfile with SVG format:

+    $ bundle exec network_drawer draw examples/simple.yml

     $ bundle exec network_drawer draw examples/simple.json

-    $ bundle exec network_drawer draw examples/simple.yml

 You can draw a network diagram with specified style:

+    $ bundle exec network_drawer draw examples/simple.yml -s examples/simple_style.yml

     $ bundle exec network_drawer draw examples/simple.json -s examples/simple_style.json

-    $ bundle exec network_drawer draw examples/simple.yml -s examples/simple_style.yml

 You can draw a network diagram with specified layout(dot, fdp..):

-    $ bundle exec network_drawer draw examples/simple.json -l fdp
+    $ bundle exec network_drawer draw examples/simple.yml -l fdp

 You can draw a network diagram with png format:

-    $ bundle exec network_drawer draw examples/simple.json -f png
+    $ bundle exec network_drawer draw examples/simple.yml -f png

 Then You will get a network diagram.
+See more [Gallery](GALLERY.md)

 [sample diagram(SVG)](examples/simple.svg)